aeecleclair/commuz.fr/README.md

 See [YouTube Player](https://scripts.nuxt.com/scripts/content/youtube-player) guide for more informations

+## Fonts

+If you need to import fonts, I suggest to use fonts.bunny.net which is more privacy friendly than Google Font

 # TODO :

 - Rajouter une banière pour pouvoir opt-out du tracking Google Analytics